• Skip to primary navigation

 While here though, you will still need to exercise precaution and do your research, but overall, San Miguel de Allende is very safe for travelers.

-You’ll have a wonderful time, especially in the tourist zone, which is a UNESCO World Heritage site that encompasses the entire city center and where most of the activities are.
+You’ll have a wonderful time, especially in the tourist zone, which is a UNESCO World Heritage Site that encompasses the entire city center and where most of the activities are.
 You can still safely venture out into other parts of the city, but be sure to avoid bad neighborhoods!

-💡Smart Travel Tip
+馃挕Smart Travel Tip

 To avoid being a target, try to avoid walking or loitering around the bus station area too much if you can help it that is, or, at least get a taxi or Uber from there to your hotel without hanging around too much.

-Safety Facts about San Miguel de Allende
+San Miguel de Allende Safety Facts

+• Numbeo confirms that safety in San Miguel de Allende is quite high.
 The crime index is 50.59 while the safety index is 49.41, and the biggest risks are property crimes, corruption, and bribery.

-Is San Miguel de Allende Safe to Travel Alone?
+Solo Travel in San Miguel de Allende

 Safety in San Miguel de Allende is high so solo travelers are common, including solo women too.
 In fact, many solo travelers I met in Mexico City had recently returned from the San Miguel with nothing but good reports.

-san miguel de allende street
+worst neighborhoods in san miguel de allende

 So, is San Miguel de Allende safe for solo travelers?
 Absolutely!